Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 Frequently Asked Questions

-It’s a myth that cholesterol and saturated fat are bad for your health!
+It’s a myth that cholesterol and saturated fat are bad for your health.
 There’s no correlation whatsoever between dietary cholesterol and the cholesterol levels in your blood.
 You can learn more about dietary fats and their impact on our health here.

-Pasture-Rasied Eggs vs. Traditional Eggs: Closing Thoughts
+Pasture-Raised Eggs vs. Free Range Eggs: Closing Thoughts

 If my average consumption was one or two eggs per month, I probably wouldn’t care if those eggs came from a pasture-raised animal or not.
 But we eat close to 48 eggs per week.
 That’s a lot!
 (Almost seven eggs a day, to be exact.)